vpon-sdk/vpon-sdk.github.io/en/ios/ios-integration-guide.en.md

 ## Integrate SDK with CocoaPods {#cocoapods}

-> **Notice**: CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
+> **Note**: CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
 If you haven't installed CocoaPods in your device for development, please refer to [CocoaPods Introduction](https://cocoapods.org/)

 ### 1. Create Podfile